NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 -  height above datum (in meters), with the datum itself specified separately, via ``--datum``

--  :math:`x, y, z` standard deviations (three positive floating point numbers, smaller values suggest more reliable measurements)
+-  :math:`x, y, z` standard deviations (*sigma* values, three positive floating point numbers, smaller values suggest more reliable measurements, measured in meters)

 On the same line, for each image in which the ground control point is visible there should be:

 -  image file name

--  column index in image (float)
+-  column index in image (float, starting from 0)

--  row index in image (float)
+-  row index in image (float, starting from 0)

--  column and row standard deviations (two positive floating point numbers, smaller values suggest more reliable measurements)
+-  column and row standard deviations (also called *sigma* values, two positive floating point numbers, smaller values suggest more reliable measurements, in units of pixel)

 The fields can be separated by spaces or commas.
 Here is a sample representation of a ground control point measurement::